 The cost of infection control is accepted as a part of administrative responsibility rather than imposing on the patient even for essential items such as gloves, sterile gown, masks and disinfectants.
-Infection Control Programme is partially funded by Cattlefield Technologies as a part of CSR.
+The Infection Control Programme is partially funded by a private organization as a part of their CSR program.
 Commonly seen HAI’s →

 Ventilator Associated Pneumonia

 Ventilator Associated Pneumonia – A lung disease caused by bacterial and virus infection due to mechanical breathing.
 Mainly affects patients in ICU and has a fatality rate of 20%.
 It is caused due to the use of infected ventilator tubes and prolonged mechanical breathing.

 Central line associated blood stream infection

 Central line associated blood stream infection (Clabsi) – It is caused by germs that enter the body through a central line, that is, through catheters, salines, etc that are used to exchange fluids, medicines and blood.
 It is one of the severe forms of HAI as per Centre for Disease Control.

 Catheter related urinary tract infection – Common in ICU patients as they cannot even respond if they feel pain due to a tube that has been inserted incorrectly.
 Most of the times lack of training causes UTI which is harder to treat.
 Urine blockage, internal leakage and tube infection can also be fatal if not paid attention to.